 Having begun his post college life playing in bands, and after a number of financially unrewarding years, Craig learned the construction business out of necessity.
 The former musician also likes a good meal.
 Through his real estate endeavors Craig has been able to incorporate his love for music and dining into his projects wherever he can.
 In what can only be described as a stroke of luck he began partnering with local club-owner and music maven Bruce Finkelman.
 The two formed the company 16 On Center and almost a decade later, they have opened numerous restaurants and music venues in and around Chicago.

 Craig is married with three wonderful children and lives in Evanston, Illinois.

 Dusek’s | MONEYGUN | Punch House | Saint Lou's Assembly | Tack Room | Thalia Hall | The Promontory | Revival Food Hall | The Ruin Daily

-Tulipana stays busy in her free time with a variety of creative pursuits—she’s written pieces for the likes of Marie Claire Magazine and Conde Nast Traveler, enjoys bopping around Logan Square in pursuit of Bloody Mary's, and she continues her globetrotting adventures every chance she gets.
+Tulipana stays busy in her free time with a variety of creative pursuits—she’s written pieces for the likes of Marie Claire Magazine and Conde Nast Traveler, enjoys roaming around Logan Square with her husband and their dog, in pursuit of slightly tart cocktails and cheese-forward appetizers, and continues her globetrotting adventures every chance she gets.